Peaky Blinders ‘On Location’ – NEW TOUR

 This afternoon we head to one of Peaky Blinders primary filming locations, Liverpool.
-We will see at least 10 sites where Peaky Blinders was filmed within the city’s boundaries, from the place where the Shelby’s grew up, ‘Garrison Lane’ which housed the furnaces and pub, and Ada’s house.
+We will see at least 10 sites where Peaky Blinders was filmed within the city’s boundaries.
+Some of the sites may be inaccessible due to roadwork’s, renovations etc.

-We end the day with a tipple of medicinal at the Peaky Blinders bar in Liverpool’s Cains Brewery Village.
+We end the day with a visit to the Peaky Blinders bar in Liverpool’s Cains Brewery Village where there is a chance to enjoy a tipple.
 The large bar takes full advantage of its rustic brewery characteristics and is fully 1920s theme including Victorian fixtures, giant copper vats and typical Peaky décor throughout.

 Guided tour of Manchester and Arley Hall

 Today we return home.
 Those who wish to have a more extensive tour can travel 1.5 hours from the hotel to the ‘Official Home of the Peaky Blinders’, the Country Living Museum, which has featured in all 4 seasons of the program and is home to Charlie Strong’s scrap metal yard.
 The ‘living museum’ provides a filming location map for you to explore the site and walk in the footsteps of the Shelby’s.
 This is an optional extra.

 We offer a selection 3* and 4* hotels in the north west which are ideal for this tour.